jrmoserbaltimore/risc-v-cpu/RISC-V.srcs/cpu/roadmap.md

    * Branch (`BEQ`, `BNE`, `BLT`, `BGE`, `BLTU`, `BGEU`)
    * Control flow (`AUIPC`, `JAL`, `JALR`)
    * Comparison instructions (`SLTI`, `SLTIU`, `SLT`, `SLTU`)
-6. ALU
-7. Pipeline
+6. Pipeline
- * Fetch
- * Decode
+ * Instruction fetch
+ * Instruction decoder - 80%
  * Locking
  * Load
  * Execute
  * Retire

-The above implements all the RV32I instructions except `FENCE`.
+The above implements all the RV32/64I instructions except `FENCE`.
 This does not, however, implement machine mode:  the CPU is not a proper RISC-V CPU.
 With the above implemented, test RISC-V code can run on the core.